 Please make sure that you submit only those images which meet the guidelines.
 They may have restrictions in image editing, size of the image, and resolution of the picture.
 So, look for these rules carefully.

 All photography competitions will have a theme or a topic for contest.
 So, your photo should match with the competition theme.

 For example, let us assume that the theme is Birds of Costa Rica.
 If you submit a bird image that you photographed somewhere in India, then your image will get rejected for sure.
-The submitted bird species won’t be found in Costa Rica.
 So, don’t make such mistakes.

 There are no hard and fast rules when it comes to photography.
 If you are an experienced professional photographer, then you can develop your compositional style by breaking these rules of composition.

 Don’t send the usual images with the ordinary frames.
 It will get rejected for sure ☹️.
 Always remember that the photography judges are very experienced persons in this field.

 They would have seen lots of images.
 So, don’t pitch in with a regular image.
 They would be looking for something different than the usual ones.